libical/libical/src/libicalvcal/README.txt

+SPDX-FileCopyrightText: 1996 Apple Computer, Inc., AT&T Corp., International Business Machines Corporation and Siemens Rolm Communications Inc.

+SPDX-License-Identifier: LicenseRef-APPLEMIT

+The software is provided with RESTRICTED RIGHTS.
+Use, duplication, or disclosure by the government are subject to restrictions set forth in DFARS 252.227-7013 or 48 CFR 52.227-19, as applicable.

 NOTE: If you used the earlier APIs released by Versit then you will want to look at the document "migrate.doc" included with this package.
 It contains a discussion of